 , the Devizes Community Area Partnership and of course Wiltshire Council itself, as well as all the other major public services.

 The Parish Council want this site to support a healthy and vibrant community, making networks work and putting you in touch with as many clubs, organisations and activities as we can - if something is missing please let us know, and we will be delighted to include the details - just click here

 Meetings and Access

-West Lavington Parish Council meets on the first Thursday of each month, except August, at 7.00pm in The Village Hall, Sandfield, West Lavington.
-The Annual Parish Meeting, for all electors, is held every May, in the same place.
+West Lavington Parish Council meets on the first Thursday of each month, except August, at 7.00pm in The Giles Room, The Village Hall, Sandfield, West Lavington.
+The Annual Parish Meeting, for all electors, is held every May, in the Village Hall.

 The venue is accessible on flat ground.
 Public seating and copies of the meeting papers are provided.
 If you would like to attend and have any needs not mentioned here, please contact us